Homemade Cinnamon Pecan Granola is a delicious breakfast option. It can be used to make beautiful fruit parfaits for your brunch or holiday meals.

 - Frosted Mocha Brownies by Cheese Curd In Paradise

-- Homemade Cinnamon Pecan Granola by Simply Inspired Meals
+- Homemade Cinnamon Pecan Granola by Simply Inspired Meals (this recipe)

 - Low-Carb Creme Brulee by Art of Natural Living

 - No Bake Banana Cream Pie with Pecan Crust by Strawberry Blondie Kitchen

 - Orange Pecan Torte by That Recipe